timzhou1009/MDML-Final-Project/README.md

 Messy Data and Machine Learning Final Project Fall 2019

 ## Code File Structure:
+`Scripts` contains code used in this project

-`Data Cleaning.R` contains code used for reading in large files and initial cleaning `Data Exploration.R`contains code used for exploratory and sentiment analysis `Data Modelling.R` contains code used for modeling, calculating RMSE, and bias
+  `Data Cleaning.R` contains code used for reading in large files and initial cleaning

+  `Data Exploration.R`contains code used for exploratory and sentiment analysis

+  `Data Modelling.R` contains code used for modeling, calculating RMSE, and bias

+`Data` contains data used in this project

+`Paper` contains the final write up with methods and results used for this project

+`Figures` contains images and statistical graphs produced

 Predict Bias for Yelp Businesses from review text using NLP